binnurr/REIT/README.md

 > [!NOTE]
 > We use NAOqi version ```naoqi-sdk-2.1.4.13```

-### Step 2:
+### Step 2: Install Repo
-Navigate to your working path and clone the repo.
+You can just navigate to your working path and clone the repo.
 ```sh
 clone git@github.com:binnurr/REIT.git
 cd REIT